Magnum Force: Plot

-Callahan then learns that Briggs is the secret leader of the death squad.
-Briggs defends his actions, claiming that he is only doing what the broken legal system cannot.
+Callahan informs Briggs about the bomb and discovers Briggs is the secret leader of the death squad.
+Briggs defends his actions, claiming that he is only doing what the broken legal system cannot; Callahan responds that he knows the system is flawed, but he has chosen to stand by it until someone comes up with something better.
 At gunpoint, Briggs orders Callahan to drive to an undisclosed location while being followed by Grimes.
 Callahan manages to disarm Briggs and force him out of the car before running Grimes over.

-Davis and Astrachan appear, causing Callahan to flee onto an old aircraft carrier in a shipbreaker's yard.
+Davis and Astrachan appear, causing Callahan to flee onto a derelict aircraft carrier in a shipbreaker's yard.
 Callahan kills Astrachan and takes his motorcycle, leading Davis in a series of jumps between ships.
-The chase ends with Davis driving off the ship into the San Francisco Bay and dying on impact.
+The chase ends with Davis driving off the ship into San Francisco Bay and dying on impact.
 Callahan is then confronted at gunpoint by Briggs.
 The lieutenant mocks Callahan and threatens to have him prosecuted.
-As Callahan backs away from the car, he surreptitiously activates the timer on his mailbox bomb and tosses it in the back seat, killing Briggs moments later.
-Callahan then proclaims, "A man's got to know his limitations."
+As Callahan backs away from the car, he surreptitiously activates the timer on his mailbox bomb and tosses it in the back seat, which explodes and kills Briggs moments later.
+Callahan then repeats a comment similar to something he said to Briggs earlier: "A man's got to know his limitations."
+Then leaves the area.